dashpay/docs/masternodes/understanding.rst

      <update-dip3-config>` transactions.
 Because operator key is used
-     during live masternode operation to sign masternode-related P2P messages, quorum-related messages and governance trigger votes, each BLS key must be unique for each masternode.
+     during live masternode operation to sign masternode-related P2P messages, quorum-related messages and governance trigger votes, the BLS key must be unique for each masternode.
   3. ``votingKeyAddr``: This is a Dash address (public key) used for proposal voting.
 Votes signed with this key are valid while the masternode is in the registered set.

 - Masternode payments were previously sent to the address holding the collateral.
-Under DIP3, the owner must specify a different address to receive payments in the ProRegTx.
+Under DIP3, the owner should specify a different address to receive payments in the ProRegTx.
 The owner may optionally specify a non-zero percentage as payment to a separate masternode operator, if applicable.
 - The masternode configuration can later be updated using ProUpServTx, ProUpRegTx and ProUpRevTx transactions.
-See `Updating Masternode Information <https://github.com/dashpay/dips/blob/master/dip-0003.md#updating-masternode-information>`_ in DIP3 and :ref:`<update-dip3-config>` in this documentation for more details.
+See `Updating Masternode Information <https://github.com/dashpay/dips/blob/master/dip-0003.md#updating-masternode-information>`_ in DIP3 and :ref:`update-dip3-config` in this documentation for more details.
 - All functions related to DIP3 will only take effect once Spork 15 is enabled on the network.
 Until then, it is necessary to set up the